MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-7.md

 # Reset service principal credentials

-If you lose your service principal credentials, you will need to reset the credentials using [az ad sp credential reset](/cli/azure/ad/sp/credential#az-ad-sp-credential-reset).
+If you lose your service principal credentials, reset the credentials using [az ad sp credential reset](/cli/azure/ad/sp/credential#az-ad-sp-credential-reset).
 This step details how to reset your service principal credentials.

 ```azurecli-interactive
 # reset a service principal credential with a password